 It might sound boring, or even blatantly obvious.
 But the fact remains that many of the world’s wealthiest and most successful people got to live in the pointy end of life thanks to developing a sensibility with their money.

-No matter what your monthly earnings are, whether you’re Elon or just another one of the 99%, there’s a general rule of thumb you can follow to help you manage your money so you’ve never got a thing to worry about.
+No matter what your monthly earnings are, whether Elon splurging on a PFP hair transplant or just another one of the 99%, there’s a general rule of thumb you can follow to help you manage your money so you’ve never got a thing to worry about.

 By sticking to a rule about how to divvy up your earnings, you’ll start to see that bank account balance bounce back and feel more at ease about your financial situation.